humanlearning369/mock-trial-ai/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: Suggest a new idea or enhancement for Mock Trial AI - Core Edition
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Note: This issue tracker is for the *Core Edition* of Mock Trial AI (LawCourtIQ).
+Please do **not** submit feature requests for advanced modules (VR integrations, analytics dashboards, pretrained models, or proprietary components).
+These are private features covered under separate commercial licensing.

+---

-**Describe the solution you'd like**
+Describe the feature you'd like
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+---

+Why is this important?
+Explain why this feature would add value to the project.

+---

+Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or mockups about the feature request here.

+---

+Related issues (if any)
+Link to any related issues or pull requests.